keboola/connection-docs/components/data-apps/oidc/microsoft-entra-id/index.md

 ## Step 5: Deploy Your Data App in Keboola
 Follow these steps to deploy the data app in Keboola:

-- Go back to your Data App in Keboola.
+- Go back to your data app in Keboola.
-- Click the **Deploy data app** tab.
+- Click the **Deploy Data App** tab.
 - Select **Code** and paste your code.
 The example code in the video is `import streamlit as st st.write("Hello World")`
-- Click **Add code** to save your code.
+- Click **Add Code** to save your code.
-- Click the green **Deploy data app** button to deploy the application.
+- Click the green **Deploy Data App** button to deploy the application.

 ## Step 6: Test Your Data App
 Follow these steps to test your new data app:

-- Go to the Data App's URL.
+- Go to the data app's URL.
 - You should be asked to log in using your Entra ID account.
 - After successfully loging in, you will be redirected to the app.
 - The data app should display the "Hello World" message.